ezyang/claude-auto-approve-osx/README.md

 # Claude Auto Approval Tool for macOS

 This tool automatically approves selected tool requests in the Claude desktop application on macOS.
-It uses macOS Accessibility APIs to detect and interact with approval dialogs, with a fallback to computer vision and OCR if needed.
+It uses macOS Accessibility APIs to detect and interact with approval dialogs.

 This is an OSX port of @Richard-Weiss's Windows auto-approver https://gist.github.com/Richard-Weiss/1ecfee909d839367001199ad179fad28

 ## Prerequisites

 - macOS
-- Python 3.8+
+- Python 3.12+
 - Claude desktop application installed
-- Tesseract OCR

 ## Setup